Clippers edge Lakers 105-102 for 6th straight rivalry win

 TIP-INS

-Clippers: The city rivals’ season series concludes Wednesday night with a Clippers' home game.
+Clippers: The city rivals’ season series concludes Wednesday night with a “home” game. ...
+Seven players in the nine-man rotation scored in double figures.

 Lakers: Reaves scored six points in his first career start.
 The undrafted rookie out of Oklahoma also catalyzed the Lakers' biggest surge when he dramatically blocked Jackson's shot in the third quarter. ...
 They missed their first 10 3-point attempts, all in the first quarter.